sparkfun/eng_application/ETC/WarmFuzziesAnswered.md

 4. SparkFun is a dog-friendly, dog-filled environment.
 Are you comfortable working around dogs?
 If you have a dog, would you see yourself bringing your dog to work?

-I like dog and have not problem with them around.
-I do not have one at this moment.
+I like dogs and have no problem with them around.
+I fell comfortable with them but I do not have one at this moment because of my schedule.

 5. Who is your cultural alter-ego (athlete, artist, author, actor, alien, etc.)?

 6. What topics would you like to focus on while working with the engineering team?